-The camel coat is one of the most loved wardrobe staples for the autumn-winter period.
+The camel coat is one of the most beloved wardrobe staples for the autumn-winter period.
 Like a fruit fly attracted to a rotting banana, you will see every guy wearing a variation of the camel coat.
 For this reason, I have a love/hate relationship with this colour, but what cannot be denied is the timeless quality of the camel colour.

 When it comes to buying a camel overcoat, I have three simple considerations: Fabric, price and details.

-Quality can be measured in the garments fabrication.
+Quality can be measured in the fabrication of the garment.
 For an overcoat, I have one fabric rule.
 There should always be a high wool content.
 If you come across a style which has 100% polyester, throw it in the bin.
 You are buying a plastic coat that will age horribly.
 What you need to make sure there is a blend of wool and polyester.
 The more wool you have, the better quality it will be.
 In some cases, you might be lucky to find a cashmere blend.
 If you do my friend, you will have hit the jackpot.

-If you are shopping online, check the fabric and composition section, while the coat you are looking at may look outer this world, brands have amazing teams who can take a good picture and edit the hell out of it to give you the illusion that you are buying something that is of value.
-For the in-store shoppers, take a peak in the inside breast pocket and read through the fabric content on the label.
+If you are shopping online, check the fabric and composition section.
+While the coat you are looking at may look outer this world, brands have excellent teams who can take a good picture and edit the hell out of it to give you the illusion that you are buying something that is of value.
+For the in-store shoppers, take a peek in the inside breast pocket and read through the fabric content on the label.

 Set yourself an affordable budget when buying a winter coat.
 For me, it’s £200.
 You are only wearing the jacket for two seasons, spending over that amount is a bit excessive.